 “Depression.
 Anxiety.
 Dread to go to work”

-and many many more compiled on one page.
+… and many more compiled on this page.

-And it doesn’t matter how many “fake” reviewers are employed for Glassdoor, Indeed and other sites to cover all the basis of each team member role how supposedly wonderful it is to work in Pret.
-True reviews on horrible work-conditions, naming and shaming shops when they don’t do well, overworked and underpaid workers, not even paid for over-time etc. etc., all these reviews will always continue unless real change happens for ALL employees, not only for a few selected “Rising Stars” for PR.
+It doesn’t matter how many “fake” reviewers are employed for Glassdoor, Indeed and other sites.
+True reviews on horrible work-conditions, naming and shaming shops when they don’t do well, overworked and underpaid workers, all these reviews will always continue unless real change happens for ALL employees, not only for a few selected “Rising Stars” for PR.
 Regular hardworking staff are being bullied, thrown on the streets, into mental illness, depression and suicidal thoughts!

 The ugly part in my work in Pret has topped everything that I ever imagined could have happened in an already traumatic workplace experience.
 It has shown how toxic, disgraceful, disrespectful and scheming the leadership and HR really is.